alejandramorell/BayesianFES/matlab_scripts/euler_angles_README.md

 3. Console display: Prints all loaded vectors (roll_hand, pitch_hand, …, yaw_arm1) for verification.
 ## Configuration
 Ensure the CSV files are accessible and that your MATLAB current folder matches their location, or update the full file paths accordingly.
+This approach plot the effects produced by the activation of each channel independently; since TEREFES activates channel by channel, each channel produces different rotations, reflecting the unique effect of stimulation on each muscle group.